OpenOCL/openocl.github.io/_api/ocl_variable.md

 content_markdown: ~
 left_code_blocks: ~
 methods:
-  - content: "Alternative syntax: var.<span class="arg">id</span> Gets a sub-variable of a variable.
-You can use the shorthand notation with the dot operator, e.g.: solution.states.x"
+  - content: 'Alternative syntax: var.<span class="arg">id</span> Gets a sub-variable of a variable.
+You can use the shorthand notation with the dot operator, e.g.: solution.states.x'
     name: "get"
     parameters:
       - content: "Name of the state variable"